unrealcv/unrealcv.github.io/_pages/index.md

 ## Contact

 UnrealCV is an open-source project created by students from Johns Hopkins University and Peking University under the supervision of [Prof. Alan Yuille](https://ccvl.jhu.edu/team/) and [Prof. Yizhou Wang](http://www.idm.pku.edu.cn/staff/wangyizhou/).
-The team thanks  [NSF Expedition in Computing, Visual Cortex On Silicon](http://www.cse.psu.edu/research/visualcortexonsilicon.expedition/) for supporting this work.
+The team thanks  [NSF Expedition in Computing, Visual Cortex On Silicon](http://www.cse.psu.edu/research/visualcortexonsilicon.expedition/) and [Deep Intermodal Video Analytics (DIVA)](https://www.iarpa.gov/index.php/research-programs/diva) for supporting this work.
 It is maintained by the UnrealCV team, see [the team member list](contact.html).

 If you have any suggestion or interested in using UnrealCV, please [contact us](contact.html).